 We see your child’s pre-k through 12 years as a crucial period of self-discovery.
-By providing an eye-opening range of programs, clubs, and activities, along with a nurturing school culture, we give him daily opportunities to learn more about who he is, what he can do, and what his next steps might be.
+By providing an eye-opening range of programs, clubs, and activities, along with a nurturing school culture, we give students daily opportunities to learn more about who they are, what they can do, and what their next steps might be.

 Students can sharpen their problem-solving acumen in Chess Club or WeiQi/Baduk Club, or gain strength and confidence with karate.
 Upper School students can build computers in Hacker Scouts, brush up their soliloquies in Shakespeare Society, or serve local veterans in Patriots Club—to name just a few examples.
 MPH students often start their own clubs, and soon realize how many fellow students share their particular passion.

-Here are more ways your child can stretch himself at MPH.
+Here are more ways your child can discover and explore at MPH.